miguelraz/miguelraz.github.io/blog/juliatorust.md

 Slap a `<T>` in front of your struct and the fields you want it to be generic over.
 Look up the functions needed for each trait in the documentation.
 Setup a brief test case.
 Doesn't compile?
 See what `rustc` says and try and tack it on some traits; maybe you missed an affine type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
 If you're asking for some generic behaviour, the compiler will complain and you'll have to add another trait implementation so that *it is damn sure* you're allowed to continue.

 I also chose a particularly easy example: there's no associated data (like a string) in my `Point<T>`, so I don't need to prove to the compiler that my data doesn't outlive its uses - those are `lifetimes`, and they can get hairy, fast, but you'll run into them eventually.
-I also don't know how easily you could handle multiple generic types and the compile time penalties associated with it.
+I also don't know how easily you could handle multiple generic types and the compile time penalties associated with them.

-I also think there's a lot more syntax up front compared to Julia, and I think that's because we're writing library code here.
+There's more syntax up front compared to Julia, and not just because we're writing library code here.
 Pythonistas can pick up Julia within a few hours and be productive.
 Rust has a lot more surface area to cover in learning the language: references, traits, impls, enums, lifetimes, pattern matching with `match`, macros, cargo flags for configuration, ownership and borrowing, Send and Sync...

 Whodathunkit, Garbage Collectors let you worry about other things for a small runtime price.
+They might not be right for every use case but they're a solid investment.

 ---

 ### Rustian projects of interest 🥇

-There's a steep wall for you to climb when starting out with ;ust - however, they've nailed the user experience for learning tough stuff.
+There's a steep wall to climb when starting out with Rust - however, they've nailed the user experience for learning tough stuff.
 I think it was Esteban Kuber who said something along the lines of "We weren't missing a sufficiently smart compiler, but a more empathetic one".

 Alright, so what's the view from the top look like?
 Like Julia, Rust is an incumbent in a crowded space, so how has it punched above it's weight against the established candidates?

-Here's a list of all the projects that I've found particularly of note to Julians, with links galore.
+Here's a list of all the projects that I've found particularly of note to Julians.

 - [rayon](https://github.com/rayon-rs/rayon) is the original reason I got interested in Rust.
 Check their [hello world](https://github.com/rayon-rs/rayon#parallel-iterators-and-more) - the promise is that if you are using iterators, you can swap (mostly) `iter()` for `par_iter()` and at compile time you can know if your code will run in parallel.
 That's just about the friendliest user interface to parallelism besides `Threads.@threads`, and with some additional guarantees - a small update loop is easy to keep the invariants in your head, but it really pays when the Rust compiler catches a concurrency bug that spanned multiple files, modules and data structures.
 Cool tech note: Rayon uses the [same idea for work stealing thread scheduler](https://youtu.be/gof_OEv71Aw?t=1184) that Julia's parallel task run time system uses (inspired by Cilk, get it?
 'Cuz Rayon is a fake silk?
 Ha...).
 - [tokio](https://github.com/tokio-rs/tokio) deserves a mention as well for its capabilities for asynchronous programming, but I am not familiar enough with it to comment on it.
 Rust people get excited about it though!